mfcochauxlaberge/advent-of-code/README.md

 These are my solutions for the Advent of Code.

-Because the Advent of Code is a race and also an ooprtunity to learn new languages, the quality of the source code is terrible.
+Because the Advent of Code is a race and also an opportunity to learn new languages, the quality of the source code is terrible.
 Do not judge my programming skills with this repository. ;)